Retro Rocket OS

 ENDIF

-• Try combining INPUT, IF, and loops to make simple text games.
+• Combine INPUT, IF, and loops

 You’ve got this-keep experimenting!